sajidak/notes/Atom-Packages.md

 - **WORKS**, Need to manually add keybindings

 ### language-gfm-enhanced
-- fork of language-gfm extended to support some features of markdown-preview-enhanced.
+- fork of language-gfm extended to support some features of markdown-preview-enhanced
+- TO INSTALL AND TEST

 ### sorter
 - Alphabetic Sort